-- 1. An employee who seeks a reclassification of that position may request an audit of the position on the form attached hereto (Appendix E).
+- An employee who seeks a reclassification of that position may request an audit of the position on the form attached hereto (Appendix E).
 At the time the employee submits the form (Appendix E), the employee shall also submit a fully completed Reclassification Interview packet. - 2.
 The employee shall file said form with the Chief Human Resources Officer and shall forward a copy of same to the Union. - 3.
 The Chief Human Resources Officer or designee shall conduct a job audit within ninety (90) working days of receipt of the request. - 4.
 Within ten (10) working days of completion of the job audit, the Chief Human Resources Officer or designee shall hold a meeting.
 Nothing shall preclude the appointment of a committee to serve as the designee of the Chief Human Resources Officer where it is currently the practice to do so.
 In the case of a request for an individual reclassification, the meeting officer shall not be in the supervisory chain of the employee seeking the reclassification.
-The Union may participate in the meeting if the employee so requests.
+The Union may participate in the meeting if the employee so requests. - 5.
+The Chief Human Resources Officer shall make a final determination within thirty (30) working days of the meeting.

-- 5. The Chief Human Resources Officer shall make a final determination within thirty (30) working days of the meeting. - 6.
-The decision of the Chief Human Resources Officer may be appealed within ten (10) working days to the CEO or designee who shall issue a decision within thirty (30) working days of receipt of the appeal. - 7.
+- 6. The decision of the Chief Human Resources Officer may be appealed within ten (10) working days to the CEO or designee who shall issue a decision within thirty (30) working days of receipt of the appeal. - 7.
 When such reclassification request is granted, the monies necessary to fund such reclassification shall be budgeted for the following fiscal year, and if funds are available such reclassification shall be effective on the date of the appeal to the Chief Human Resources Officer. - 8.
-When a request for reclassification is denied, the individual may submit within fifteen (15) working days after the CEO's decision, a written appeal to the Commissioner or his/her designee, a copy of which shall be sent to the CEO of the College.
-Within ten (10) working days after submitting this request for review the individual must submit all of his/her reclassification package to the Coordinator of Higher Education, 8 Beacon Street, Boston, MA 02108 who will then forward a copy of the package to the Board's Director of Employee and Labor Relations.
+When a request for reclassification is denied, the individual may submit within fifteen (15) working days after the CEO's decision, a written and electronic appeal to the Commissioner 's designee, a copy of which shall be sent to the CEO and the Chief Human Resources Officer of the College.
+Within ten (10) working days after submitting this request for review the individual must submit all of their reclassification package to the Union's Designee who will then forward a copy of the package to the Commissioner's designee.

-The Commissioner shall refer all reclassification appeals to the Board of Higher Education Reclassification Review Committee (hereinafter The Reclassification Committee).
-The Reclassification Committee shall be comprised of five (5) members as follows: one member, who shall be the Chairperson of the Committee, shall be from the staff of the Board of Higher Education and shall be appointed by the Commissioner; one member shall be an excluded administrator from the Community Colleges who shall be appointed by the Commissioner; one member shall be an excluded administrator from the State Universities who shall be appointed by the Commissioner; one member shall be from the staff of AFSCME who shall be appointed by the Union; and, one member shall be a Union official who shall be appointed by the Union.
+The Commissioner's designee shall refer all reclassification appeals to the Board of Higher Education Reclassification Review Committee (hereinafter The Reclassification Committee).
+The Reclassification Committee shall be comprised of five (5) members as follows: one member, who shall be the Chairperson of the Committee, shall be from the staff of the Board of Higher Education and shall be appointed by the Commissioner; one member shall be an excluded administrator from the Community Colleges who shall be appointed by the Commissioner; one member shall be appointed by the Commissioner; one member shall be an excluded administrator from the State Universities who shall be appointed by the Commissioner; one member shall be appointed by the Universities who shall be appointed by the Union; and, one member shall be a Union official who shall be appointed by the Union.
 Members of the Reclassification Committee shall not have fixed terms and shall serve at the pleasure of the Commissioner or the Union, respectively.
 No member of the Reclassification Committee, whether an employer representative or union representative from a College, shall hear a reclassification appeal from their own school.